Azure/FTALive-Sessions/content/sap-on-azure/sap-rise.md

-# Welcome to FTA Live session "Connect and Integrate RISE with SAP landscapes to Azure"
+# Welcome to FTA Live session "Connect and Integrate RISE with SAP Landscapes to Azure"

 ## Agenda